sgpinkus/microgrid_device_kit/docs/instantaneous-device-utility-curve-analysis.md

   - *a*, *b* are "positive constants".
   - *q_bar* is not defined, but we assume they mean be *q_max(t)*.

-The above utility function didn't make sense to me so build IDevice, IDevice2 instead.
+The above utility function didn't make sense to me so built IDevice, IDevice2 instead.

 [lcl]: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.650.167&rep=rep1&type=pdf